 Like the whole installation, La Forêt Escargot invites to think about the environment.
 By choosing to recycle materials, La Forêt Escargot makes us wonder about what our waste will become and invites visitors to “understand that beautiful isn’t inseparable from new”.

-To discover this very poetic collective work, head to the Place de la Bataille de Stalingrad until September 10.
+To discover this very poetic collective work, head to the Paris 14th arrondissement, not far from the Place Denfert-Rochereau.

 From 23 November 2019 to 23 February 2020

 Lieu : tiers lieu de l'Hôpital de la Rochefoucauld, 15 avenue du Général Leclerc 75014